 2015: Lightning Strikes

-To keep customers happy and to push the componentized way of developing that Salesforce is promoting, Salesforce needed a new look.
-The Lightning experience new was slowly rolled out to the community over summer 2015 with an official launch at Dreamforce a couple of months later.
+To keep customers happy and to push the componentized way of developing that Salesforce is promoting, they needed a new look.
+The Lightning experience was slowly rolled out to the community over the summer of 2015 with an official launch at Dreamforce a couple of months later.

 2016: Salesforce Einstein (AI) + Acquisition Spree

-It would seem very apt that the latest big development in Salesforce’s history just shouts disruptive advancement and we also know that, the future is here.
+It would seem very apt that the latest big development in Salesforce’s history just shouts “disruptive advancement”, and we also know that the future is here.

-2018: Introduction of Mulesoft
+2018: Introduction of MuleSoft

 2019: Acquisition of Tableau